sal55/langs/MLang.md/readme.md

 * Can create compilable one-file source amalgamations of projects
 * Does not need a build system like `make` (submit only the lead module, it will discover program structure automatically)

 Among dozens more.
-So while M has few advanced language features and especially elaborate type systems that people are so keen on these days, it still provides, for my purposes, a much more comfortable coding experience compared with C.
+It provides a much more comfortable coding experience compared with C.

-Actually, my disdain for C has developed to an active dislike.
-It seems to be given too much regard and too much prominence when talking about lower-level languages, despite many appalling and downright dangerous design choices.
-(Yes C is unsafe, but more so than necessary.)
+Actually, my disdain for C has developed to an active dislike (far too much fuss is made of a language with many appalling and unnecessarily dangerous design choices).
 So, while my M compilers supported a C target for a while (helping portability and benefiting from optimised code), I have decided against that for now.
 I will use C as necessary as it comes up in APIs, but I will rely on it as little as possible.
-(Remember that the other side of any FFI is just binary machine code, not C.)

 ###  Availablity